Some Common Foot Conditions Explained

 Don't panic!
 The picture is not one of our clients; it's just a plastic model.
 There are 26 bones in the foot connected by a complex arrangement of muscles and ligaments and covered in fatty padding and tough yet supple flesh.
 This design makes the human body the best all-terrain vehicle on the planet.
 Humans have literally walked to the ends of the Earth and climbed onto its roof.

-The feet are in constant demand throughout the waking day and it is, perhaps, not surprising that they sometimes need some help.
+The feet are in constant demand throughout the waking (and walking) day and it is not surprising that they sometimes need help.
 In this section of the website you will find some brief explanations of common problems that the podiatrist can help you to overcome.

 You may already know that sweaty smells (including smelly feet) are caused by bacteria that enjoy warm, moist conditions.
-Feet have more sweat glands than anywhere else because the moisture is needed to keep the flesh supple; so feet will continue to sweat even when they aren't hot!
+Feet have more sweat glands than anywhere else because the moisture is needed to keep the flesh supple; so feet will continue to sweat even when they are not hot!
 Rigorous hygiene is the best prevention and cure.
-If you can avoid wearing the same shoes all day every day, you will give them a chance to dry out.
+Give your shoes a chance to dry out by avoiding wearing the same shoes all day every day.
 Leather shoes are naturally breathable and lace ups don't have to be such a tight fit as slip-ons so may allow better air circulation

 When walking or standing, weight is taken on the heel and ball of the foot where the skin grows thick to withstand the pressure.
 The skin may thicken anywhere where there is excessive pressure as a protective response.
 Sometimes this thickening develops into an uncomfortable corn or callus.
 Most calluses indicate an underlying problem such as a bony deformity or inappropriate footwear.
 Some people have skin that hardens up more easily and elderly people are also prone to corns and calluses because they tend to have less fatty padding tissue.